-Specific treatment for growth hormone deficiency depends on the person and is based on certain factors such as:
+Specific treatment for growth hormone deficiency depends on the person.

-Most people handle HGH injection treatments well with few problems.
-There are some possible side effects, however, including:
+Most people tolerate HGH injection treatments well with few problems.

 Those who experience these symptoms or other problems should talk to their doctor.
 They can change the dose if necessary to help remedy the symptoms.

-Also since growth hormone can affect insulin usage in the body, people with diabetes should watch their blood sugar carefully.
+HGH can affect insulin usage in the body, so people with diabetes should monitor their blood sugar levels carefully.

 Too much human growth hormone

-HGH injections are designed for adults or children who have a lack of growth hormone and should only be described by a doctor.
+HGH injections are designed for adults or children who have a lack of growth hormone and should only be prescribed by a doctor.